phillpott63464/nmr-citrate-and-machine-learning-metabolomics/README.md

 - Randomisation Hold Back: Uses machine learning and Morgan's spectra generation code to determine classification and concentration of unseen (not in training data) randomised metabolites in complex mixture.
 - Test Morgan.py: Tests morgan's  using cProfile and pStats.
 Used during optimisation of qm.
 - View Morgans Spectra.py: Views spectra from morganspectra.
+- Clean Fitting Data.py: Fitting data from Experiments load, but in a much simpler, cleaner, and stationary format.

 ### experimental